Kibika/Causal_Inference/README.md

 The variables that directly cause the outcome variable as seen from the causal graph are retained in the dataset for training and prediction.
 The script used for constructing the graph is the "causal_graph" script.
 The stability of the relationships between the independent variable in the graph is checked using Jaccard's similarity index.

-The resulting graph from this analysis is shown at the end of this requirements.txt
+The resulting graph from this analysis is shown at the end of this README.

 The Bayesian network, fitted using the "training" script.
 The network train on discretized data, the data is discretized using the "discretizing" script.
 The network learns the condition probabilities of the nodes of the graph and uses this for prediction.
 The Bayesian network achieves the metrics below.